XronosSchedulingLtd/scheduleruserdocs/reports.rst

 You can then tweak the report using the following available switches:

-.. list-table:: Report switches
-   :widths: 60 220
-   :header-rows: 1

-   * - Switch
-     - Meaning
-   * - compact
+compact
-     - This switch reduces an event which spans multiple days to a single entry on its first day.
+        This switch reduces an event which spans multiple days to a single entry on its first day.
 Thus, for instance, a sports trip lasting from 5th Dec to 10th Dec would by default be listed on all 6 of these days.
-If this option is specified then it will appear only on the 5th.
+If this option is specified then it will appear only on the 5th. duration
-   * - duration
-     - For use with the "compact" option above.
+        For use with the "compact" option above.
 This causes the end date to be included in the single starting entry.
-Thus for the same sports trip, the entry on the 5th would now read "Sports trip (to 10th Dec)".
+Thus for the same sports trip, the entry on the 5th would now read "Sports trip (to 10th Dec)". mark_end
-   * - mark_end
-     - Again for use in conjunction with the "compact" option.
+        Again for use in conjunction with the "compact" option.
 This switch will cause the end day to get an entry as well.
-If it is added, the trip would also appear on the 10th Dec as "Sports trip - ends"
+If it is added, the trip would also appear on the 10th Dec as "Sports trip - ends" locations
-   * - locations
-     - If specified, the (short) names of any relevant locations will be included with each event.
+        If specified, the (short) names of any relevant locations will be included with each event. staff
-   * - staff
-     - If specified, the initials of any staff involved will be listed with the event.
+        If specified, the initials of any staff involved will be listed with the event. pupils
-   * - pupils
-     - If specified, the names of any pupils involved in the events will be listed.
+        If specified, the names of any pupils involved in the events will be listed. periods
-   * - periods
-     - If specified, the report will try to identify events which exactly line up with period times, and will then identify the event by period number, rather than by start and finish time.
-Only really useful for reports on stuff which fits the timetable.
+        If specified, the report will try to identify events which exactly line up with period times, and will then identify the event by period number, rather than by start and finish time.
+Only really useful for reports on stuff which fits the timetable. start_date=
-   * - start_date=
-     - List events starting on the given date rather than starting from today.
+          List events starting on the given date rather than starting from today. end_date=
-   * - end_date=
-     - List events up to the indicated end date, rather than going on forever.
+        List events up to the indicated end date, rather than going on forever. twelve_hour
-   * - twelve_hour
-     - Show event times using the twelve hour clock (am/pm) instead of the default 24 hour clock.
+        Show event times using the twelve hour clock (am/pm) instead of the default 24 hour clock. no_end_time
-   * - no_end_time
-     - Don't show the end time for events - just the start time.
+        Don't show the end time for events - just the start time. breaks
-   * - breaks
-     - Put each event on a line of its own, rather than in a solid block.
+        Put each event on a line of its own, rather than in a solid block. suppress_empties
-   * - suppress_empties
-     - If any date has no events at all, don't produce an entry for that date.
+        If any date has no events at all, don't produce an entry for that date.
-       Useful if the events being reported on are spread sparsely through the calendar.
+        Useful if the events being reported on are spread sparsely through the calendar. tentative
-   * - tentative
-     - By default, the report will contain only events to which the resource is firmly committed.
+        By default, the report will contain only events to which the resource is firmly committed.
 If someone has for instance, requested a calendar entry but it hasn't been approved yet, then the event will not be listed for the calendar.
-By adding the tentative flag, you can list tentative events instead.
+By adding the tentative flag, you can list tentative events instead. firm
-   * - firm
-     - And by also adding the firm flag, you can get both tentative and firm commitments.
+        And by also adding the firm flag, you can get both tentative and firm commitments. categories=
-   * - categories=
-     - Provide a comma-separated list of categories to which to restrict the selection.
+        Provide a comma-separated list of categories to which to restrict the selection.

 .. note::